sergiocorreia/pandocmk/README.md

 # `pandocmk`: a minmalist make tool for Pandoc

-Writers of complex Pandoc documents often run into three issues:
+Authors of complex Pandoc documents often run into three issues:

 1. Very long command-line options that they need to remember (or copy-paste) all the time
 2. Need for extensibility, which can be mostly solved via filters (at the cost of #1)
 3. Pre/post processing tools, which *can* be solved via more complex one-liners (`pandoc ... && SumatraPDF output.pdf && ...`)

-The goal of `pandocmk` is to simplify using Pandoc, by helping with #1 and a little bit with #3 (#2 is covered by e.g. `panflute`).
+The goal of `pandocmk` is to simplify using Pandoc, by helping with #1 and a bit of #3 (#2 is covered by e.g. `panflute`).
 It uses information from the YAML metadata field to build the command-line arguments, and also has extra arguments for extras I find useful (such as monitoring a file and auto-building as needed, auto-viewing in a PDF viewer, etc.).

 ## Existing tools